General Terms and Conditions of Delivery of Schmid AG, energy solutions, and its group companies (valid from February 1, 2025)

 emission values.
 Deviating emission limit values or existing emission limit values with deviating measurement regulations of the authority, such as continuous measurements in accordance with Article 13, Paragraph 4 of the Air Pollution Control Ordinance LRV of December 16, 1985 (as of July 15, 2010) cannot be guaranteed.

-15.11 Excluded from SCHMID’s warranty and liability are damages that are not demonstrably the result of poor materials, faulty design or poor workmanship, but are, for example, the result of natural wear and tear (total exclusion of liability for defects in wearing parts), inadequate maintenance, disregard of operating instructions (e.g. use of foreign materials or excessively coarse pieces of wood that enter the silo or use of fuels that contain foreign materials such as steel parts, nails, aluminum, heavy copper or similar).(e.g. use of foreign materials or excessively coarse pieces of wood entering the silo, or use of fuels containing foreign materials such as steel parts, nails, aluminum, heavy metals, copper or the like), excessive stress, unsuitable operating materials, water quality that does not meet SCHMID’s requirements, non-compliance with SCHMID’s technical
+15.11 Excluded from the warranty and liability of SCHMID are damages that cannot be proven to have arisen from poor material, faulty design or poor workmanship, but rather, for example, from natural wear and tear (total exclusion of liability for defects in wear parts), improper maintenance, failure to follow operating instructions (e.g. use of foreign materials or pieces of wood that are too coarse entering the silo, or use of fuels containing foreign matter such as steel parts, nails, aluminum, heavy metals, copper or the like), excessive use, unsuitable operating materials, water quality not meeting the requirements of SCHMID, failure to observe the technical

 15.13 The PURCHASER shall have no rights or claims for defects in material, design or workmanship or for the absence of warranted characteristics other than those expressly stated in this clause 15.